Weafre/weafre.github.io/_posts/2020-05-05-Context-based-adaptive-arithmetic-coding.md

 </ul>

-<p>Decoding:  After we decode each symbol we check our high and low values.
+<p style="font-size:16px">Decoding:  After we decode each symbol we check our high and low values.
 If the criteria for an e-scale has been met, we perform the necessary scaling operation but instead of writing out a 0 or a 1, we shift in the next bit from our input stream</p>

 <li style="font-size:140%;color:blue;" >Binary Arithmetic Coding</li> only binary (0 and 1 symbol), 2 symbol cdf
 <li style="font-size:140%;color:blue;" >Adaptive Arithmetic Coding</li>
-		<p>Probability model: estimating the occurance of 0 and 1 </p>
+		<p style="font-size:16px">Probability model: estimating the occurance of 0 and 1 </p>
 	<ul>
 		<li style="list-style-type:circle;font-size:16px;color:black;">Start by 0.5/0/5 and if meet 0 --> increase rate of 0, if meet 1--> increase rate of 1 </li>
 		<li style="list-style-type:circle;font-size:16px;color:black;">Drawback: cdf may contain inaccurate data leading wrong prob model --> less efficient</li>